 Antivirus software, in many cases, detects infected websites and blocks your access to them.
-However, not all ransom code will be detected, so even with AV browsing possess a threat of ransomware infection.
+However, not all ransom codes will be detected, so even AV browsing possess a threat of ransomware infection.

 Besides, there is one more important factor.
 Any user can ignore the notification and go to the website.
 Remember, ransomware is designed to look like content from a trusted source, and users fall for the bait.
 Why?
 People believe that antivirus may be mistaken in a particular case, so they click and get an infection.

 Usually, you give it.
 Because why not?
 The process of giving a new app access to a system looks like a formality needed to install the app.
-Hardly anyone denies.
+Hardly anyone denies it.
 That’s how ransomware can find a way in.
-Even seemingly safe app can be corrupted from the beginning or updated with ransom code later.
+Even a seemingly safe app can be corrupted from the beginning or updated with a ransom code later.

 Another way to spread ransomware is infecting USBs and hard drives.
 For example, imagine visiting an industry conference.
 Someone gives you a flash drive with a presentation you just saw.
 You decide to share it with your colleagues and insert the drive.